redhat-developer-demos/ansible-devspaces-demo/README.md

 ## Base Image Of Devfile

-[Community Ansible Dev Spaces Image](https://github.com/ansible/community-ansible-devspaces-image) is used as an image for Ansible development and it's defined in the `devfile.yaml`.
+[Ansible Workspace Environment Reference Image](https://github.com/ansible/ansible-dev-tools/tree/main/devspaces) is used as an image for Ansible development and it's defined in the `devfile.yaml`.

 ### GitHub OAuth2